 Paper plates with the middle cut out make a perfect base for a wreath.
 And they’re cheap & easy if you’re working with a whole class of young kids.
 Head outside so the kids can collect some natural materials.
 I’ve glued on gum leaves, gum blossom and gumnuts to give it a very Aussie touch, but just use whatever plants are available.
 A very simple yet effective nature craft activity!

 Here’s another easy Christmas nature craft which kids love.
-Collect some large gumnuts for the body and sheoak pods to make the head.
+Collect some large gumnuts for the body and sheoak pods to make the head for your seedpod reindeer.
 Small twigs can be used for the antlers and legs.
 Glue them together with a low-melt glue gun to form a little reindeer.
 Add plastic eyes and a Coral Gum cap for the nose, which can be painted red to turn it into Rudolph.

 Here’s a simple angel decoration to get your Christmas creativity started.